daisygunn/heiwa-gallery/README.md

 Please note the actual website differs slightly from the original wireframes.

 The theme of simplicity follows through to the design, I've used bootstrap columns and rows to divide the pages and tried to keep the same layout throughout so that the user has a sense of ease when on the various pages.
+Some content has been hidden on mobiles

 ### Surface